marcusalenius/marcusalenius.github.io/markdown/attention.md

 We will let this notion of information be represented by a vector which we will call a _context vector_.
 Given this vector, how do we actually predict the next word?
 This is just multiclass classification, where the classes are all the words in our vocabulary.

-For simple multiclass classification, we learn some weight matrix that, when multiplied with a context vector, gives us a score for each word in the vocabulary.
+For a simple form of multiclass classification, we learn some weight matrix that, when multiplied with a context vector, gives us a score for each word in the vocabulary.
 More precisely, we take the dot product between the context vector and every row of the weight matrix.
 As there is a row corresponding to every word in our vocabulary, this dot product gives us a score of how much the model believes that each word is next.
+Then, we select the word with the highest score as the model's prediction of the next word.

-We would hope that given "a"'s context vector, the dot product between it and the row corresponding to the word "time" would be the highest.
+We would hope that given "a"'s context vector (which we will call $\vec{v_a}$), the dot product between it and the row in the weight matrix corresponding to the word "time" would be the highest.
 So, we would hope that the context vector for "a" is most similar to that row.

 <div class="body-image">
     <img src="" alt="">